Jermaine Lewis (American football, born 1979)

-Jermaine Lewis (born November 11, 1979) is a former American football wide receiver.
+Jermaine Lewis (born November 11, 1979) is an American former football wide receiver.
 He was originally signed as an undrafted free agent by the Detroit Lions in 2003.
 He played college football at Western Michigan.

-In his career, Lewis has also played for the San Francisco 49ers, Tennessee Titans, Houston Texans, Amsterdam Admirals, Nashville Kats, Dallas Desperados, and Grand Rapids Rampage.
+Lewis was also a member of the San Francisco 49ers, Tennessee Titans, Houston Texans, Amsterdam Admirals, Nashville Kats, Dallas Desperados, Grand Rapids Rampage, Oklahoma City Yard Dawgz, and Cleveland Gladiators.

-Early years
+Early life

 Lewis attended Waukegan High School, where he was an All-state and All-County selection for football.
 He also lettered in basketball and track.
 His nickname in high school was J-Lew.
 His childhood heroes were Michael Jordan and Bo Jackson.

 College career

 Lewis attended Western Michigan where he was a safety and wide receiver on the football team and was also a three-year sprinter (2000–2002) and a four-time Central Collegiate Conference champion in track and field.

 As a sophomore in 2000, Lewis was a Second-team All-MAC selection after leading Western Michigan in tackles-for-loss with eight.
 As a junior in 2001, he finished second on the team with 77 tackles as well as two interceptions.
 A performance which earned him Second-team All-MAC honors as a Safety.
 As a senior in 2002, he switched to Wide Receiver and recorded 38 receptions for a team-leading 654 yards and four touchdowns.